steamos-community/stephensons-rocket/README.md

 Pick the "Automatic Install" option to wipe the first hard disk in your system and install SteamOS to it.

 For more sophisticated booting - e.g. dual-boot or custom partition sizes - select the "Expert" option.
-Use of this mode is documented in the support video [here](YT).
+Use of this mode is documented in the support video [here]https://www.youtube.com/watch?v=3MjkfMs-4T4).

 Beyond that, just follow Valve's instructions from [their site](http://store.steampowered.com/steamos/buildyourown) - Stephenson's Rocket should behave exactly like the real SteamOS, except it works on more systems